rtanglao/algosplusphotosequalsart/README.md

 3. Show the algorithms
 4. Show the narration

-Along the way mention narrating your work, using a glue language and have fun!
+* Along the way mention narrating your work, using a glue language and have fun!
+* mistakes happen
+* everything breaks (apis, databases, languages, you name it)
+* glue code you need it
+* narrate your work daily
+* r is the ultimate prototyping environment
+* have a mentor in your town / in your skype

 ## PROGRESS 30 March 2016
 1. used ```ln -s``` in an xargs loop to get 3000 files since dragging and dropping from a directory with a million files doesn't work very well at all